Financial Institutions and Regulation for Development

 Organizations decide their internal hierarchy considering the tradeoff between the use of knowledge and the internal frictions in communication and coordination.

-• These frictions may be particularly high in the presence of a multicultural workforce.
+• These frictions may be particularly high in the presence of a multicultural workforce and if conflict exacerbates within-organization differences.

 Project 3: Market Incompleteness and Non-Performing Loans (NPLs)